Mitsubishi FTO: October 1994–February 1997 (Pre-Facelift)

-The inline-engined GS was the base model in the FTO range, with 14" wheels and automatic climate control.
+The inline-engined GS was the base model in the FTO range, with 14-inch wheels and automatic climate control.
 The rear spoiler was only an Option to the Original Equipment on both the GS and the GR.
-The larger-engined V6 GR also had auto-aircon and 15" wheels.
-Completing the range was the V6 MIVEC-engined GPX with 16" alloy wheels, sporting a rear spoiler and side air dams as standard.
+The larger-engined V6 GR also had auto-air conditioning and 15-inch wheels.
+Completing the range was the V6 MIVEC-engined GPX with 16-inch alloy wheels, sporting a rear spoiler and side air dams as standard.
 All three of these models gained various refinements prior to the introduction of the facelift versions and many models were purchased fitted with a number of original options that were available, such as ABS, traction control and a passenger air bag.